databricks/sbt-databricks/README.md

 Usage
 =====

+There are four major commands that can be used.
+Please check the next section for mandatory settings before running these commands.:
+ - `dbcDeploy`: Uploads your Library to Databricks Cloud, attaches it to specified clusters, and restarts the clusters if a previous version of the library was attached.
+This method encapsulates the following commands.
+ - `dbcUpload`: Uploads your Library to Databricks Cloud.
+Deletes the older version.
+ - `dbcAttach`: Attaches your Library to the specified clusters.
+ - `dbcRestartClusters`: Restarts the specified clusters.
+Other helpful commands are:
+ - `dbcListClusters`: View the states of available clusters.

 There are a few configuration settings that need to be made in the build file.
 Please set the following parameters according to your setup: